 Management determines whether assets acquired and liabilities assumed constitute a business.
 A business consists of inputs and processes applied to those inputs that have the ability to create outputs.
-The Company completed the Genesis Transaction in September 2017 (Note 6) and concluded that the transactions did not qualify as a business combination under IFRS 3, "Business Combinations", as significant processes were not acquired.
-Accordingly, the Genesis Transaction has been accounted for as an asset acquisition.

 The Company completed the Norway Acquisition in May 2018 (Note 7) and concluded that the entities acquired did not qualify as a business combination under IFRS 3, "Business Combinations", as significant processes were not acquired.
 Accordingly, the Norway Acquisition has been accounted for as an asset acquisition.